-The Certificate II in Building and Construction Pre-apprenticeship is the recognised pathway into a career in Building and Construction in Victoria.
+The Certificate II in Building and Construction Pre-apprenticeship will set students up for a career in the building and construction industry.

 Studying during COVID-19 Restrictions

-This course acts as an entry point into the Construction industry.
 Working in this industry may involve working out doors or on on-site construction.
-Hours of work may vary depending on where you work.
+Hours of work may vary depending on where individuals work.

 - CPC30611 Certificate III in Painting and Decorating